Michaelangel007/apple2_fantavision_reloaded/README.md

 At least they fixed the grammar, right? `Br0derbund presents`

-What were talkin about?
-Oh yeah, the specifics of the Black Bag crack.
+What were we talking about again?
+Oh yeah, the specifics of the Black Bag crack. :-)

 On Track $15, Sector $5 @ $B500 it uses: